Fishing industry in Pakistan: Consumption

-In the world, and hence in Pakistan, fish is considered a cheap source of protein diet.
-In 2000, per capita food supply from fish and fishery products (kg/person) in Pakistan was 2, in Asia was 18 and in World was 16.
-Whereas, fish protein as a percentage of total protein supply in Pakistan was only 1%, in Asia was 10% and in World was 6%.
-Processed fishery products can include fish meal (poultry feed, aquaculture feed), fish oil, fish glue etc. Out of the total marine fish production, the percentage for human consumption ranged between 65 and 70 percent in 2006.
-The rest of the catch was used for other purposes, especially reduction to fishmeal.
-The annual per capita fish consumption in Pakistan was about 2.0 kg in 2006.
+Throughout the world, including Pakistan, fish is considered a cheap source of protein diet.
+In 2000, per capita food supply from fish and fishery products was 2 kg in Pakistan, compared to 18 kg in all of Asia and 16 kg globally.
+Fish protein as a percentage of total protein supply in Pakistan was only 1%, compared to 10% in all of Asia and 6% globally.
+Processed fishery products can include fish meal (poultry feed, aquaculture feed), fish oil and fish glue.
+The annual per capita fish consumption in Pakistan has continued to be about 2 kg.